gurrenm3/BTD-Mod-Helper/Wiki/Making-a-Custom-Artifact.md

 Adding custom Artifacts that appear in the Rogue Legends game mode is done via creating classes that extend from `ModItemArtifact` for permanent in-game-affecting artifacts, `ModBoostArtifact` for temporary in-game-affecting artifacts, or`ModMapArtifact` for permanent out-of-game-affecting artifacts.
-All of these classes extend from `ModArtifact` and have the same core methods and properties that should be overriden.
+All of these classes extend from `ModArtifact` and have the same core methods and properties that should be overridden.

 ## Notes